-As an athlete, Chris got his start early in ultra sports: He set world ultra cycling records in high school (riding against the clock from San Francisco City Hall to Los Angeles City Hall) and completed the 3127-mile Race Across America bicycle race in less than eleven days at age 20, the youngest finisher ever.
-That was a springboard to competing in events as diverse as three 100-mile snowshoe running races on the Iditarod Trail across the Alaskan wilderness, the Triple Ironman triathlon in France, the 6.5-mile Skaha Lake Ultra Swim in Canada, the 10km Bridge to Bridge Swim in San Francisco, six Ironman Triathlons, an Ultraman-distance triathlon in Vermont, the 100th anniversary Boston Marathon, and many other endurance races.
+"Chasing the horizon" became my vision and motivation as I applied my endurance talents to more than cycling events.
+Immersing myself fully in the wide world of ultra sports, I competed in events as diverse as three 100-mile snowshoe running races on the Iditarod Trail across the Alaskan wilderness, the Triple Ironman triathlon in France, the 6.5-mile Skaha Lake Ultra Swim in British Columbia, the 10km Bridge to Bridge Swim in San Francisco, the Escape from Alcatraz Triathlon, six Ironman Triathlons, an Ultraman-distance triathlon in Vermont, the 100th anniversary Boston Marathon, and many other endurance races.